Exploring Coke Zero’s Fit in Keto Dieting: Benefits and Cautions

 The Downsides of Coke Zero & Reasons It May Be an Unhealthy Drink

-Many people demonize diet soda, claiming that the artificial sweeteners it contains cause cancer, disrupt gut health, have a negative impact on mood, and cause weight gain.
+Many people demonize diet beverages, claiming that the artificial sweeteners it contains cause cancer, disrupt gut health, have a negative impact on mood, and cause weight gain.
 However, the research on these topics is often misinterpreted or blown out of proportion.

 Coke Zero has been FDA-approved since 2005.
 The ADI (Acceptable Daily Intake) of aspartame set by the FDA is 50 milligrams of aspartame per kilogram of bodyweight per day.